canonical/repo-policy-compliance/charm/docs/index.md

 ### Generate an authentication token and test <a name="token"></a>

 Generate a one-time authentication token for `repo-policy-compliance` using `curl` and save it as the `ONE_TIME_TOKEN` environment variable.
-You will need the IP address of the `repo-policy-compliance` Unit; in the above output, the IP address is `10.1.72.167`.
-You will also need the `charm_token` configuration.
+You will need the IP address of the Unit for the `repo-policy-compliance` charm; in the example output above, 10.1.72.167 is the necessary IP address.
+You will also need the token used for `charm_token` configuration (in this example, "abc").

 ```
 ONE_TIME_TOKEN = curl http://10.1.72.167:8000/one-time-token -H"Authorization: Bearer abc"